HealthyStockInformation about medications

 Concerns

 • Can lead to vitamin deficiency.
-By blocking fat absorption, the drug also make it harder for your body to absorb fat-soluble vitamins A, D, E and K, as well as beta-carotene.
+By blocking fat absorption, Xenical also make it harder for your body to absorb fat-soluble vitamins A, D, E and K, as well as beta-carotene.

 • Increased risk of kidney stone formation.
-Fat malabsorption induced by the orlistat (Xenical) elevate the risk of developing kidney stones, especially with a high intake of oxalate-containing foods.
+Fat malabsorption induced by the orlistat elevates the risk of developing kidney stones, especially with a high intake of oxalate-containing foods.

 • High rate of gastrointestinal side effects such as oily spotting or discharge, gas with discharge, fatty or oily stools, increased bowel movements, an urgent need to have them and an inability to control them.
 These bowel difficulties are caused by the excretion of undigested fat and typically occur after high-fat meals.